blockdiag/blockdiag.com/sources/en/nwdiag/sphinxcontrib.rst

    Render diagrams in antialias mode or not.

+.. confval:: nwdiag_transparency = bool

+   Render diagrams as transparency or not.

+   .. versionadded:: 0.9.0

 .. confval:: nwdiag_html_image_format = "PNG" or "SVG"

    The output image format at generating HTML docs.